polymaster3313/terylene/README.md

-### terylene

-modified mirai botnet and C2 server made in golang and zeromq

 ## ZeroMq Description
 Zeromq is a very low-level fast asynchronous messaging library that can handle large amounts of connections and requests under seconds.
 It was able to get a transfer rate of 10,000 messages per 15 milliseconds, or between 66,000 and 70,000 messages/s under low-latency and it was able to beat rabbitmq , kafka and many other network libraries.
 Additionally , zeromq lightweight and low level library made in C++ uses as little resources as possible while maintaining the best performance